 (3) In this regulation —

-“incident” means an incident that involves the sudden discharge of gas or that otherwise relates to gas.
+incident means an incident that involves the sudden discharge of gas or that otherwise relates to gas.

 42A.
 Defects to be reported

 (1) If a gas fitter, in the course of work as a gas fitter, becomes aware of a defect that the gas fitter considers renders the gas installation, or a part of it, unsafe to use, the gas fitter must immediately notify the following of the existence and nature of the defect —